Are whitening strips (Crest Whitestrips®) bad for your teeth? / Are they safe to use?

 D) The whitening effect will fade.

 This point isn't a disadvantage that's just unique to the use of strips.
 The whitening effect created by any and all systems will tend to fade over time.
 This is usually more of an inconvenience than a big problem.
+We discuss touch-up options using strips here.

 E) There's no professional supervision.